cheese1/medusawiki/Quality-Settings.md

 * HD
     * HD TV or 1080p HD TV or 720p WEB-DL or 1080p WEB-DL or 720p BluRay or 1080p BluRay
 * Custom
-    * Custom Quality gives you the Initial and Archive menus, outlined below
+    * Custom Quality gives you the Allowed and Preferred menus, outlined below